Plausma/Dyslexia/readme.md

 A small dyslexia case-based experiment made with psychopy

 ## Repository explanation
-- `calculation\` - include files used for processing and calculating data after the experiment, currently has two demo result files (`Accuracy.csv` and `reactiontime.csv`) and python file used for plot and calculate the data (`calc.ipynb`)
+- `calculation\` - include files used for processing and calculating data after the experiment, currently has two demo result files (`Accuracy.csv` and `reactiontime.csv`) and a python file used for plotting and calculating the data (`calc.ipynb`)
 - `demo\` - include demo image and 2 word image file for a tutorial part, <span style="color:red">not implemented yet</span>
 - `image\` - include images that will be used in an actual experiment, <span style="color:orange">currently working</span>
 -  `text\` - include images with text that will be used in an actual experiment, <span style="color:orange">currently working</span>
 -  `MainFlow.*` - psychopy-related file, used for running an experiment
--  `imageid.xlsx` - data frame for listing all the word used in the experiment, <span style="color:orange">currently working</span>
+-  `imageid.xlsx` - data frame for listing all the words used in the experiment, <span style="color:orange">currently working</span>
 - `readme.md` - explain [this](https://github.com/Plausma/Dyslexia) document

 ## Naming system and specification
 An image will be named as `[id].png` e.g. `02.png`

 An image with text will be named by `[id][word type].png` e.g. `024.png` is a pseudo word that represent image `02.png`
-- id is used from the mage
+- ID is used from the image
-- word type are categorized as follow:
+- word types are categorized as follows:
   -   1 = correct word
   -   2 = greek word type (explanation can be found in Method part)
   -   3 = scramble word type